amagyar-iohk/apollo/README.md

 ### Using generated xcframework directly

 The following instruction using Xcode 15
-1. Go the [Release Page](https://github.com/hyperledger-identus/apollo/releases) and check the latest version and download the `Apollo.xcframework.zip` file.
+1. Go the [Release Page](https://github.com/hyperledger-identus/apollo/releases) and check the latest version and download the `ApolloBinary.xcframework.zip` file.
 2. Uncompress the downloaded file.
-3. Add the `Apollo.xcframework` to your Xcode project.
+3. Add the `ApolloBinary.xcframework` to your Xcode project.
 4. When asked select Copy items if needed.
-5. Then go to the project configuration page in Xcode and check the Frameworks and Libraries section and add the `Apollo.xcframework` if not found then choose `Embed & Sign`.
+5. Then go to the project configuration page in Xcode and check the Frameworks and Libraries section and add the `ApolloBinary.xcframework` if not found then choose `Embed & Sign`.
 6. Then go to the build phase page and mark the framework as required.

 [!WARNING]